plausible/docs/docs/excluding.md

 Once you’ve entered the correct rule, click on the "**Save**" button and then click on the "**Commit**" button.

-## Adblock Plus
+## Adblock Plus and AdGuard

-When using [Adblock Plus](https://adblockplus.org/), you can follow these steps to make sure that you exclude yourself from being counted in the stats.
+When using [Adblock Plus](https://adblockplus.org/) or [Adguard](https://adguard.com), you can follow these steps to make sure that you exclude yourself from being counted in the stats.

 Go into your Adblock Plus settings and click on "**Advanced**" in the left hand side menu.
 Scroll down to the "**My Filter List**" section.